huang-melissa/Interactive-Data-Vis-Sp2021/tutorial2_quantities_and_amounts/NOTES.md

 However, with the commented code on the bottom of main.js, which I experimented with and adapted from a bunch of resources, I am able to draw both axes.

 I could also do interactivity with the bottom code, but could not get it to work with demo code.

+Using the commented bottom code, I could not get the value labels to show up on the bars.